Best wireless gaming mouse in 2025: These are the rodents I love getting my mitts on

 Yes, the Razer Naga V2 Pro is out now, but the Naga Pro is much cheaper and doesn't offer too much less, to be honest.
 The customisable scroll wheel is probably the biggest change, and we think most gamers will prefer to opt for the cheaper mouse instead.

-In the case of the latter, they're very fast and thanks to the reduction in the number of moving parts, they'll last for up to 70 million clicks.
+The switches are very fast and thanks to the reduction in the number of moving parts, they'll last for up to 70 million clicks.
 Buttons are, of course, the main feature of the Naga Pro, as the three hot-swappable side plates offer two, six, and 12 additional buttons apiece.

-They'd all be for naught if they were difficult to remap and program, but Razer's Synapse app makes the whole process child's play.
+They'd all be for nought if they were difficult to remap and program, but Razer's Synapse app makes the whole process child's play.
 Just point and click to do simple keyboard shortcuts, all the way through to complex, multi-step macros for your favourite MMO/MBO games.

 And despite all this technical wizardry, battery life just isn't a concern.
 The 150 hours of claimed lifespan is very accurate, so you'll get weeks of heavy use out of it before you even need to think about recharging the battery.

-What you might not like is the weight and size, especially with the 12 button plate attached.
+What you might not like is the weight and size, especially with the 12-button plate attached.
 At 4.13 ounces, 117 g, the Naga Pro takes some getting used to and you may need to adapt how you hold your mouse.
 At least the contoured buttons and textured rubber grips make it relatively easy to firmly grasp the mouse between your thumb and pinky.

-Heftiness aside and steep price aside, there's little else to really complain about.
+Heftiness and steep price aside, there's little else to really complain about.
 If you want speed, accuracy, and masses of versatility, then the Razer Naga Pro may well just be your perfect wireless gaming mouse.

 Read our full Razer Naga Pro review.